Darcy220606/AMPcombi/README.md

 ## Usage

 Note: AMP database sequences shoud not contain any character other than ['A','C','D','E','F','G','H','I','K','L','M','N','P','Q','R','S','T','V','W',',Y']
+Note: The database files should have an extension .fasta and .tsv

 ## Contribute
 ### Adding a new tool to AMPcombi